 For more details or to book please e-mail the South Dorset Warden James Hitchen on email@example.com

-Lorton Meadows: Meet on alternate Wednesdays at the Lorton Meadows Wildlife Centre 10am 3pm.
+Lorton Meadows: Meet monthly on Wednesdays at the Lorton Meadows Wildlife Centre 10am 3pm.
 Tasks involve scrub clearance, path and gate clearance, fencing repairs.

-For further details please contact the Community Conservation Officer on 01305206191 or firstname.lastname@example.org
+For further details please contact Chesil Beach Centre staff on 01305206191 or firstname.lastname@example.org.

 Community Conservation Voluntary Placement